 Our Consumer Compliance examination area conducts on-site examinations of supervised institutions to ensure compliance with federal consumer protection laws and regulations.
 Through enforcement of these rules—which include laws such as the Truth in Lending Act, the Equal Credit Opportunity Act, and Electronic Funds Availability Act—consumer compliance examiners help promote market efficiency and fairness in consumer financial services.
 In addition, our compliance function also evaluates institutions’ performance under the Community Reinvestment Act (CRA), which encourages institutions’ lending, investment, and services in communities in which they operate and promotes access to banking services in historically underserved markets.
+Our CRA Performance Evaluations are available on the Board of Governors’ public website.
 Staff also provide ongoing monitoring and technical assistance to individual banks, conduct outreach to educate both consumers and bankers, and work with industry trade and interagency groups to conduct group training forums.
 In addition, the unit investigates consumer complaints lodged against supervised institutions.

 Foreign Banking Organizations